 - Developed reproductive health modules for students in fifth to ninth grades in 2012.
-Over 74,000 copies of these were distributed to schools, and more than 990 were distributed during small group prevention activities.
+Over 74,000 copies of these were distributed to schools, and more than 990 were distributed during small group activities.

 - Increased access to education for persons with physical disabilities in 19 primary schools and provided inclusive education training to 150 teachers and school principals.
 Over 62,000 community members, 400 parents and 800 school staff also participated in disability awareness programs.

 - U.S. Secretary of Education Arne Duncan, USAID’s Mark Feierstein and Christie Vilsack Visit Haiti and Announce Multi-Million Dollar Funding For Room to Learn